Maher1506/Java-tic-tac-toe-solver/README.md

    - +1 for a WIN
    - -1 for a LOSS
    - 0 for a TIE
-4. Backtracking to choose the move with the highest score
+4. Backtracking to choose the move with the highest score and better depth to play the game optimally

 ## 📌Future Improvements
-- Add depth to the best move to choose the fastest move to win
 - Add alpha-beta pruning for optimization

 ## References and Resources